shichao-an/notes/docs/dda/ch1.md

 An architecture that scales well for a particular application is built around assumptions of which operations will be common and which will be rare (the [load parameters](#describing-load)).
 If those assumptions turn out to be wrong, the engineering effort for scaling is at best wasted, and at worst counter-productive. <u>In an early-stage startup or an unproven product it's usually more important to be able to iterate quickly on product features than to scale to some hypothetical future load.</u>

 Even though they are specific to a particular application, scalable architectures are nevertheless usually built from general-purpose building blocks, arranged in familiar patterns.

+### Maintainability

+The majority of the cost of software is not in its initial development, but in its ongoing maintenance:

+* Fixing bugs
+* Keeping systems operational
+* Investigating failures
+* Adapting it to new platforms
+* Modifying it for new use cases
+* Repaying technical debt
+* Adding new features

+Unfortunately, many people working on software systems dislike maintenance of so-called [legacy systems](https://en.wikipedia.org/wiki/Legacy_system), which perhaps involves fixing other people's mistakes, or working with platforms that are now outdated, or systems that were forced to do things they were never intended for.
+Every legacy system is unpleasant in its own way, and so it is difficult to give general recommendations for dealing with them.

+However, we can and should design software in such a way that it will hopefully minimize pain during maintenance, and thus avoid creating legacy software ourselves.
+To this end, we will pay particular attention to three design principles for software systems: